The Controllership function is integral to an organization's finance operations, ensuring compliance and facilitating timely reporting.

 So, let's explore each one and see what it entails.

 At the heart of the Controller's role is the oversight of diverse financial processes.
-These processes range from accounts payable and receivables to budget management and payroll processing.
+These processes range from accounts payable and receivable to budget management and payroll processing.
 Usually, a controller will have other finance professionals, such as bookkeepers, helping them.

 By monitoring these activities, controllers ensure they run smoothly and efficiently and follow all applicable standards and regulations.
 Their oversight ensures the machinery of financial operations keeps ticking with precision.